 Consumer Portfolio Services, Inc. ("CPS," and together with its subsidiaries, the "Company") is a consumer finance company specializing in purchasing, selling and servicing retail automobile installment purchase contracts ("Contracts") originated by licensed motor vehicle dealers ("Dealers") in the sale of new and used automobiles, light trucks and passenger vans.
 Through its purchases, the Company provides indirect financing to Dealer customers with limited credit histories, low incomes or past credit problems ("Sub-Prime Customers").
 The Company serves as an alternative source of financing for Dealers, allowing sales to customers who otherwise might not be able to obtain financing.
 The Company does not lend money directly to consumers.
-Rather, it purchases installment Contracts from Dealers.
+Rather, it purchases installment (Contracts from Dealers.
+CPS purchases Contracts under any of several programs (the "CPS Programs") that it offers to Dealers.

 CPS was incorporated and began its operations in 1991.
-From inception through December 31, 2003, the Company has purchased approximately \$4.9 billion of Contracts from Dealers.
-In addition, the Company obtained a total of approximately \$530 million of Contracts in its 2002 and 2003 acquisitions, described below.
-As of December 31, 2003, the Company had a total managed portfolio, net of unearned interest on pre-computed Contracts, of approximately \$741.1 million, including the remaining outstanding balance of Contracts acquired in the two acquisitions.
+From inception through December 31, 2004, the Company has purchased approximately \$5.4 billion of Contracts from Dealers.
+In addition, the Company obtained a total of approximately \$605 million of Contracts in its 2002, 2003 and 2004 acquisitions, described below.
+As of December 31, 2004, the Company had a total managed portfolio, net of unearned interest on pre-computed Contracts, of approximately \$906.9 million, including the remaining outstanding balance of Contracts acquired in the two acquisitions and \$53.5 million of Contracts serviced for non-affiliated owners of the Contracts.